RaminVali/Customer_Churn/README.md

 ## Repository Contents
 - [requirements.txt](requirements.txt): The packages required to run the EDA.

-- [EDA.ipynb](EDA.ipynb): The explotary data analysis is presented in the EDA notebook.
+- [EDA.ipynb](EDA.ipynb): The exploratory data analysis is presented in the EDA notebook.
 It involves all the standard procedure for data exploration, cleaning, feature engineering and feature extraction.

 - [Production.ipynb](Production.ipynb): This notebook works through the whole production phase and includes the following steps:
     - Connecting to the workspace